rednafi/rednafi.com/content/go/retry_function.md

 }
 ```

-Running this will give you the same output as before.
+The runtime behavior of this version is the same as the ones before.

 Fin!